Creating a healthy food environment

 Ingangseisen

-- any specific knowledge gaps can be discussed in advance and additional teaching material will be made available.
+• Basic knowledge of nutrition and health is recommended but not mandatory.
+Any specific knowledge gaps can be discussed in advance and additional teaching materials will be made available.

 Rooster